X-czh/os-readings/README.md

 ## Library OS

 * Exokernel: An Operating System Architecture for Application-Level Resource Management (1995).
+[Paper](https://dl.acm.org/doi/10.1145/224057.224076) \| [Note](notes/exokernel.md)

 * Unikernels: Library Operating Systems for the Cloud (2013).
+[Paper](https://dl.acm.org/doi/10.1145/2490301.2451167) \| [Note](notes/unikernel.md)

 ## Synchronization

+* Monitors: An Operating System Structuring Concept (1974).

+* Experience with Processes and Monitors in Mesa (1980).

+* Eraser: A Dynamic Data Race Detector for Multi-Threaded Programs (1997).

+* Making Parallel Programs Reliable with Stable Multithreading (2014).

+* Ad Hoc Synchronization Considered Harmful (2010).

 ## Scheduling

+* Scheduler Activations: Effective Kernel Support for the User-level Management of Parallelism (1991).

+* The Linux Scheduler: a Decade of Wasted Cores (2016).

+* Lottery Scheduling: Flexible Proportional-Share Resource Management (1994).

 ## Memory Management

 ## Virtualization

+* Xen and the Art of Virtualization

+* A Comparison of Software and Hardware Techniques for x86 Virtualization

+* My VM is Lighter (and Safer) than your Container

 ## Storage and File Systems

+* A Fast File System for Unix (1984).

+* The Design and Implementation of a Log-Structured File System (1991).

+* Soft Updates: A Solution to the Metadata Update Problem in File Systems (2000).

+* The Rio File Cache: Surviving Operating System Crashes (1996).

+* The Google File System (2003).

+* Windows Azure Storage: A Highly Available Cloud Storage Service with Strong Consistency (2011).

+* Dynamo: Amazon's Highly Available Key-value Store (2007).

 ## Communication